-As a Pre-Kindergarten through 12th grade school, our situation is different for each division and even within grade levels.
-Here is a summary of our current plans.
+As a Pre-Kindergarten through 12th grade school, our situation is different for each division and within grade levels in the division.

-Our Pre-K program falls under the jurisdiction of the California Department of Social Services Childcare Division and is not subject to the state’s new school reopening criteria for K-12 schools which currently requires remote learning for our county.
-Therefore, we are able to begin in-person classes for Pre-K on September 1 with face coverings and social distancing.
+Our Pre-K program falls under the jurisdiction of the California Department of Social Services Childcare Division and is not subject to the state’s school reopening criteria for K-12 schools which currently requires remote learning for our county.
+Therefore, we began in-person classes for Pre-K on September 1 with face coverings and social distancing.